Modjak/Match-3-Blast-Game/README.md

    - Threshold C should be greater than Threshold B, and Threshold B should be greater than Threshold A.
    - The number of rows in the grid must be greater than or equal to the number of columns.
    - At least two colors must be selected.

+**Icon Displays**
+We aim to make gameplay easier for players when identifying larger groups of blocks.
+To achieve this, we have implemented a system of different icons on blocks based on the size of the corresponding groups.
+Here are the rules:

+Initially, all blocks in a group display default icons.

+If a group contains more blocks than the threshold A, it will display the first icon.
+If a group contains  more blocks than the threshold B, it will display the second icon.
+If a group contains  more blocks than the threshold C, it will display the third icon.

+This system ensures that players can quickly identify the size of the block groups, improving their gaming experience.

 **Gameplay Interaction:**